tacotopasu/tacotopasu/README.md

 Hi, I'm Taco and I'm a terrible developer.

-I like Persona, Jazz, coding and lo-fi.
+I like Jazz, coding and video-games.

 - 📫 How to reach me:
     - :octocat: [Github@tacotopasu](https://github.com/tacotopasu)